Latvia · audience itinerary

 Insider tips

-- ◆Learn a few basic Latvian phrases; locals appreciate the effort.
+- ◆Learn a few basic Latvian phrases; it's always appreciated.

 Packing highlights